redwoodjs/release-tooling/README.md

 ### Release

-When it's time to release, the release command walks you through the process:
+When it's time to release, run the `yarn release` command:

 ```
 yarn release
 ```

-Ensure you have access to the RedwoodJS organization on NPM first.